-5.1 All individuals within the PCCWM and WMP have their role to play in ensuring that attempts at fraudulent behaviour are unsuccessful.
-Appendix 1 identifies the roles and responsibilities that key groups and individuals play in reducing the risk of fraud against the PCCWM and WMP.
+- 5.1 All individuals within the PCCWM and WMP have their role to play in ensuring that attempts at fraudulent behaviour are unsuccessful.
+Appendix 1 identifies the roles and responsibilities that key groups and individuals play in reducing the risk of fraud against the PCCWM and WMP. - 5.2 WMP have introduced an Annual Integrity Health Check (AIHC) this is for all staff members and is a conversation with their line manager which is recorded on the Oracle system which ensures staff understand the relevant policies: i.e. gifts and hospitality, business interests etc. It is also provides an opportunity for staff to declare any changes in circumstances.